zentricdev/dataplay-php-just-for-fun/src/SkyNet/README.md

 - **Dynamic Timeline Adjustment**: The `relocate()` method performs a crucial internal state change.
 When the Terminator is displaced, the system's internal clock synchronizes with the target's timeline (`$this->timeline = $this->target->location->timeline`).
 This is reflected in the execution logs, where you can observe the jump from the origin date in 2029 to the target's arrival date in 1984, simulating a real-time temporal displacement.

-- **Technical Note on Logging**: The `log()` method does not use the current system time.
-Instead, it relies on the internal `$timeline` property, which is initialized at the exact moment SkyNet sends the unit (July 11, 2029).
-This allows the logs to realistically transition from the future to the past the moment the `relocate()` method is executed, maintaining chronological consistency with the movie's canon.
+- **Technical Note on Logging**: The `log()` method operates independently of the host's system time.
+Instead, it calculates timestamps by combining the internal `$timeline` property—initialized at the moment of deployment (July 11, 2029)—with the `$missionClock`.
+This clock captures the exact `microtime()` of the mission's start, allowing the system to offset the future date by the actual elapsed seconds of the operation.
+This ensures that logs remain chronologically consistent with the movie's canon, even as the unit transitions from the future to the past during the `relocate()` sequence.

 ### 8. Timeline Divergence & Persistence